Kenneth More as Charles Lightoller, Second Officer of the RMS Titanic

 Lightoller the Civilian

-Lightoller could very well be wearing one of the same white cotton shirts that he wears with his White Star Line uniform, as this also has double cuffs – here worn with round metal links – and a detachable club collar.
-He wears a dark necktie covered in small white polka dots.
+Lightoller could very well be wearing one of the same white cotton shirts that he wears with his White Star Line service uniform, as this also has double cuffs—here worn with flat hexagonal metal links—and a detachable club collar.
+His dark knitted silk necktie is neatly patterned in rows of seven white pin dots and has a flat bottom.

 Go Big or Go Home